🚧 This site is under development; its content is not final and may change at any time. 🚧

 Generative AI models are hosted by operators, meaning any data you provide is sent to their servers and may be processed outside your control.
 Avoid inputting sensitive data such as personal information, student grades, or proprietary materials (unless you have obtained informed consent).

-As a rule of thumb, we recommend that you put nothing into a prompt that you would not post publicly on your personal social media.
+Treat prompts as semi-public.
+As a rule of thumb, we recommend that you put nothing into a prompt that you would not post on your personal social media.
+While some platforms offer “incognito” modes or data privacy settings, you are still potentially sending confidential information to be processed by a third party.

 If privacy is critical, explore running AI models locally on your computer.
 Open-source models such as LLaMA can offer privacy, but they require basic programming knowledge and adequate hardware.